University of Birmingham Guild of Students: ValeFest

 ValeFest, also known as Vale Festival, is a one-day music festival organised entirely by student volunteers from the Guild of Students.
 The festival is Europe's largest student-run charity festival, and takes place annually on the Vale Village grounds.
-Since its inception in 2004, ValeFest has supported over 20 different grassroots charities based in the UK and abroad, ranging from domestic abuse charities, to LGBTQ+ community organisations, to natural disaster relief efforts, to mental health charities.
+Since its inception in 2004, ValeFest has supported more than 20 different grassroots charities based in the UK and abroad, ranging from domestic abuse charities, to LGBTQ+ community organisations, to natural disaster relief efforts, to mental health charities.
 Some of these charities include Helen Bamber Foundation, Macmillan Cancer Support, Shelterbox UK and Birmingham Children's Hospital.
 In the time since the festival began, the society have raised roughly £200,000 for various charitable causes.

-As of ValeFest 2019, the festival comprises a main stage, second stage, dance tent, comedy stage, lakefront stage and a community bandstand.
-As well as live music provided by a mixture of contracted acts, current student bands and returning alumni, the festival frequently features demonstrations from societies such as BattleSoc, Acapella Society and Footnotes Comedy Society.
 The event culminates with a headline act on the main stage.
 Previous headliners who have performed at the festival include: The Mouse Outfit, Fickle Friends and The Hunna.

-In 2020 and 2021, ValeFest produced digital festivals by hosting a number of livestreams across YouTube.
-The festival returned to Birmingham's Vale Village in June 2022 for the first time in almost 3 years.
-The 2023 event was set to take place in June 2023, but was cancelled in the weeks leading up to the event.
-The committee stated that the Guild had advised them that ticket sales were too low to confirm contracts with acts and as such were unable to release a lineup, further hindering sales.
-The Guild also released a statement to Redbrick, the student newspaper, stating that the event was projected to make a £14,000 loss.